-The RMJOC started with temperature, precipitation and stream flow data provided by the Climate Impacts Group for a multitude of different Global Climate Model analyses.
-From this data, a set of 9 scenarios were selected to reflect the full range of potential changes to temperature and precipitation for the 2025 and 2045 time periods.
-Forecasted temperature data is used by the Council to estimate potential changes to annual, monthly and hourly loads.
-Precipitation changes are used to develop climate-adjusted stream flow records for our models.
+The RMJOC started with air temperature, precipitation and stream flow data provided by the Climate Impacts Group (University of Washington) for a multitude of different Global Climate Model analyses.
+From this data, a subset of scenarios was selected to reflect the full range of potential changes to temperature and precipitation for the 2025 and 2045 time periods.
+Forecasted air temperature data is used by the Council to estimate potential changes to annual, monthly and hourly loads.
+Precipitation changes are used to develop climate-adjusted stream flow records for our computer models.
 Corresponding climate-adjusted flood control and operating rule curves will be provided by the federal agencies.
-The entire data set is projected to be completed by fall of 2010.
+The entire data set is completed and will be made available to the Council.